nhan0504/CS326/team/m2/features.md

 **Team Member:** Liam Gates

 ## Feature Name: Log Outfit Display
 **Description:** A grid display in the "Log" page of the user's past outfits based on the outfits stored in IndexedDB.
 Should display a filtered set of outfits based on the search and filter.
-For each outfit, we should display the date it was worn, the wardrobe items that are a part of it, a heart to favorite the item, and the note the user might have written for the outfit.
+For each outfit, we should display the date it was worn, and the wardrobe items that are a part of it.

 **Point Value:** 3